darija-open-dataset/dataset/README.md

 # Usage Terms

-- **Research and Personal Use**: You are welcome to use DODa for research, personal projects, and educational purposes, free of charge.
+- **Research and Personal Use**: You are welcome to use DODa for research, personal projects, and educational purposes, free of charge, in accordance with the terms of the [open-source license](https://github.com/darija-open-dataset/dataset/blob/main/LICENSE)

-- **Commercial Use**: For commercial purposes or any other usage not covered by the open-source license, please contact the copyright holders aissam or hamza to discuss licensing options and permissions.
+- **Commercial Use**: For commercial purposes or any other usage not covered by the open-source license, please contact the copyright holders Aissam or Hamza to discuss licensing options and permissions.

 ## Citation
 ```